Trump backs slashing legal immigration with 'merit-based' system

 The president had promised an Iowa crowd in June that he would soon introduce legislation that would bar legal immigrants to America from receiving welfare benefits for at least five years.
 At the time, critics said that was already the law of the land, put into place under then-President Bill Clinton.

-Republicans across the ideological spectrum on immigration have long talked about retooling the green card system, which concerns permanent residents, to focus less on family ties and more on useful skills.
+Republicans across the ideological spectrum on immigration have long talked about retooling the green card system, which is for permanent residents, to focus less on family ties and more on useful skills.

 At issue is how many immigrants to let in: Immigration doves argue that it's impossible to meet Trump's goals of higher growth without bringing in more workers, while immigration hawks argue they will drag down wages and fail to assimilate.